Students Viewed as Assets in their CommunitiesMary Rouleau, for a free consultation (email, phone, Skype, or in person).

 Although these resources focus heavily on Detroit, if you are in another urban community, these resources should also help you craft lessons and projects that guide instruction.

 - Toolkits and Lesson plans - We have hundreds of them you can find via a targeted search.
-And we've just developed this Detroit area-focused toolkit: Food Security and Food Justice with lessons, local resources and service opportunities to help your students understand the issues and contribute to solutions.
+And we've just developed these Detroit area-focused toolkits: Food Security and Food Justice with lessons, local resources and service opportunities to help your students understand the issues and contribute to solutions; Environmental Justice Toolkit with lessons and service project ideas and community resources designed to spark ideas for learning and actions related to understanding and impacting environmental justice.

 - Community-building exercises - These activities guide students to investigate community needs and resources ("mapping"), take action and then reflect on their experience.